Bank of New York Mellon

-Migration Event Planning and Execution: The team was structured around key disciplines of technical migration strategy and planning, communication with business partners and the implementation of the physical build out.
+Structured around the key disciplines of technical migration, strategy and planning, the team communicated with business partners throughout the implementation stage of the physical build out.

 A governance model with a centralised Project Management Office oversaw communication, measurement and management reporting, and progress tracking across workstreams.
 This approach allowed the migration team to consistently interface and engage with business partners when making and implementing recommendations.
-This was essential to ensure that all stakeholders understood the activities to be undertaken and provided feedback, encouraging buy-in from the organisation as a whole.
+Stakeholders then had a better understanding of the activities which needed to be undertaken and could provide feed-back to encourage buy-in from the organisations as a whole.

 Implementation involved 17 migration events, each with a unique migration team comprising a cross section of the overall programme team, including a migration manager, technical teams, business testers and a governance manager.
-Each event consisted of a four-week iterative collaborative cycle with business partners, hosting workshops to agree the steps for the next execution.
-To track the progress of the concurrent migration events, agile methodology was adopted using daily team scrums.
+Each event consisted of a four-week iterative, collaborative cycle with business partners and hosting workshops to agree on the steps for the next execution.
+An agile methodology was adopted using daily team scrums to track the progress of the concurrent migration events.

 A Run Book was produced for each migration and used as a management tool to coordinate the resources and activities.
 The migration event execution was choreographed through a command centre, a centralised point of control from which the migration management team could operate, and through which all involved parties could communicate, allowing for a rapid response for incident management and control.

-17 flawless migration events of 200 business applications, on time and on budget and without disruption to the business
+17 Flawless migration events of 200 business applications, on time and on budget without disruption to the business

 Reduction of risk within the Data Centre portfolio

-A successful blue print for subsequent Data Centre migrations
+A successful blueprint to use for subsequent Data Centre migrations

-At the DatacenterDynamics EMEA Awards Ceremony, the project won ‘Data Centre Special Assignment Team of the Year.
-Trevor Green, Data Centre Programme Manager at Bank of New York Mellon, who collected the award, commented:
+At the 2013 DatacentreDynamics EMEA Awards Ceremony, the project won 'Data Centre Special Assignment team of the Year.